naurasd/P.verrucosa_algal_coral_symbyosis_seasonality/Environmental parameters/README.md

 - The sheet `month_mean_sem_env` contains the mean and standard error of the mean (SEM) for all environmental parameters (except TDN, which was not further analysed):
   - For water temperature and monthly recorded parameters, mean and SEM were calculated for all measurements of each month
   - For bimonthly recorded parameters, mean and SEM were calculated for all measurements of each of the months data was recorded in

+The `R` file [Fig_1C-J_S1_S2.R](Fig_1C-J_S1_S2.R) is used to plot the environmental data as shown in Figure 1C-J and Supplementary Figures S1 and S2.
+It denotes statistical differences between seasons for each parameter as assessed in [Environmental_parameters_ANOVA_KW_Welch.R](Environmental_parameters_ANOVA_KW_Welch.R).

+The `R` file [Fig_S3.R](Fig_S3.R) is used to analyze and plot the environmental data as shown in Supplementary Figure S3.
+It assesses collinearity among environmental paramaters that exhibited seasonal variability (see analysis above) through Pearson correlations and also plots the results.
+The script also performs hierarchical clustering and plots a corresponding dendrogram, further illustrating collinearity structure among environmental parameters.